 The first two years of a baby’s life are associated with rapid growth of the brain.
 Baby’s daily experiences play a great role in shaping brain growth as well.

 There is increased multiplication and inter-connectivity of the baby’s brain cells during this period of rapid growth.

 Every time a baby interacts with their environment, the brain makes a new connection.

 The ingredients in breast milk support healthy brain development and because breast milk is digested faster, breastfed babies have the tendency to feed more often and therefore have more interactions with their caregivers.

 The different dynamics of breastfeeding such as skin contact, fluctuations in milk flow, and the closeness between mother and baby, is usually a more interesting and interactive experience than bottle-feeding.
 This is nature’s way of insuring that babies get the stimulation they need for optimal benefits from breastfeeding and brain development.

 Breastfeeding is not just beneficial for the first six months of baby’s life.
 The longer a baby continues to have breast milk, the more the health advantages.

-Further research shows that children who were breastfed as babies are at a lower risk of suffering from strains of cancer such as leukemia and lymphoma.
+Further research shows that children who were breastfed as babies are at a lower risk of suffering from strains of cancer such as leukaemia and lymphoma.
 They are also at lower risk of becoming obese or developing type 1 or type 2 diabetes as adults

 Every breastfeeding session leads to an increase of oxytocin in both mother and baby.
 Oxytocin is universally known as the love hormone and is released during sex, childbirth and lactation.